Skip to main content

 3. Land-use and land-use change and forestry

-A land-use and land-use change and forestry (LULUCF) project is underway and due to report by early 2022.
-This project will quantify the estimated total terrestrial carbon exchange occurring on the Island’s land area.
-A framework from which to accurately track land use change and the associated changes in emissions will also be completed.
+A land-use and land-use change and forestry (LULUCF) project was completed at the end of 2022, which will quantifies the estimated total terrestrial carbon exchange occurring on the Island’s land area.
+The project included a framework from which to accurately track land use change and the associated changes in emissions.
+As new data is acquired, through various assessments (e.g. habitats and soils), the estimations of carbon exchange can be updated and will assist us in understanding how our emissions / sequestration are changing over time.

 Ongoing and future projects